LombardiDaniel/swarm-ansible/README.md

 1.2.3.6
 ```

-In this demo, we assume the default user is ubuntu.
-But that can be changed on the header of every file inside the [playbooks](playbooks/) directory.
-You can also change it by passing the `-u REMOTE_USER` flag in the ansible comands.
+You will have to change the remote user by passing the `-u REMOTE_USER` flag in the ansible comands.

 ## 🐳 Creating the Cluster